Evolutionary genomics and the origins of symbiosis

 Sachs, J. L. and Wilcox, T.P.
 2006.
 A shift to parasitism in the jellyfish symbiont Symbiodinium microadtriaticum.
 Proceedings of the Royal Society of London, B. 273:425-429.
 [PDF]

-Symbiotic bacteria often encounter hosts from environmental sources and can exhibit multiple life histories including host-inhabiting and environmental stages.
-Research on host-associated bacteria -- including pathogens and beneficial symbionts -- has primarily focused on infection of hosts.
+Rhizosphere bacteria often encounter multiple plant hosts and diverse environmental pressures in the soil and can exhibit multiple life histories including host-inhabiting and free-living stages.
+Research on rhizosphere bacteria -- including pathogens and beneficial symbionts that inhabit plant roots -- has primarily focused on infection of hosts.
 In the mean time, key questions about the ecology and evolution of free-living stages has remained unanswered.
-For instance, is host association ubiquitous within bacterial lineages, or do host-infecting genotypes represent subsets of environmental populations?
+For instance, is host association ubiquitous within bacterial lineages, or do host-infecting genotypes represent subsets of free-living populations?
 Assuming that host infection and free-living existence exert different selective pressures, do diverged bacterial lineages result?
-Another set of questions addresses the degree to which bacteria associate with specific host partners.
-Do bacterial genotypes invariably associate with specific host lineages, and is such specificity based on control by one or both partners?
-Alternatively, is specificity a byproduct of ecological co-occurrence among bacteria and hosts?
-We have been using a combination of phylogenetic and population genetic approaches to tackle these questions.
+Another set of questions addresses the traits that favor the spread of some strains over others in rhizosphere populations.
+One of the traits that appears to be particularly important is multidrug resistance.

 Sachs, J.L., Kembel, S.W., Lau, A.H., and Simms, E.L.
 2009.
 In situ phylogenetic structure and diversity of wild Bradyrhizobium communities.
 Applied and Environmental Microbiology 75: 4727-4735.
 [PDF]